How to cook picanha steak in the style of Brazilian churrasco. Enjoy a flavorful charcoal grilled steak that melts in your mouth.

 Where to Buy Picanha Steak?

-Because it is not a common cut picanha is hard to find.
-Either ask a butcher for a whole top sirloin cap (or coulotte) or look for it online at meat retailers like Wild Fork Foods (where we buy ours, no affiliate reltionship).
+Because it was not a common cut of meat in the US picanha was hard to find.
+This has changed significantly owing to the popularity of Brazilian steakhouses.
+To buy picanha either ask a butcher for a whole top sirloin cap (or coulotte) or look for it online at meat retailers.

-A whole picanha typically weighs about 3 pounds and the fat cap has been trimmed to the perfect thickness.
+A whole picanha cut typically weighs about 3 to 3.5 pounds and the fat cap has been trimmed to the perfect thickness.
 It will easily yield four thick steaks.

 You can also seek out ready cut coulotte steaks, but they are often sold without the fat cap or a very thin layer of fat which is not ideal for churrasco.